This Is What Whales Are Betting On Chevron - Chevron (NYSE:CVX)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Chevron options trades today is 6042.78 with a total volume of 1,302.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Chevron's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Chevron's whale trades within a strike price range from $95.0 to $180.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Chevron's big money trades within a strike price range of $145.0 to $190.0 over the last 30 days.

 Chevron Option Volume And Open Interest Over Last 30 Days